 Learning how to tie a man bun might seem complicated, but it’s actually a pretty easy task.
 What many people don’t realize is that there are a number of ways to create a man bun.
 We have put together a collection of 4 easy ways to create a man bun depending on your style preferences.

 Without further ado, we present the quickest tutorial on how to tie a man bun, which we set at three minutes flat.
-Get ready to get quick and dirty:

 Step 1: Brush your hair.